 Every song grants me the visual of an all-girl band rocking out in off-the-shoulder shirts with headbands, doused in glitter and sweat, throwing up middle fingers and peace signs.

 Grab a lollypop, possibly a tampon and take a moment to read BreatheHeavy’s album review of Charli XCX’s “Sucker.”

-The record's intro is rough around the edges with the self-titled track, "Sucker."
-Amidst a bunch of woo's and the sporadic "fuck you," Charli sings about blue yachts, plastic speedboats and ultraviolet oceans.
-I don't quite know what she means, but it sounds punk and I like boats.
+The record’s intro is rough around the edges with the self-titled track, “Sucker.”
+Amidst a bunch of woo’s and the sporadic “**** you,” Charli sings about blue yachts, plastic speedboats and ultraviolet oceans.
+I don’t quite know what she means, but it sounds punk and I like boats.

 Looking forward to 6th grade girls scream-singing this in the backseat of their parents mini van.

 BREAK THE RULES:

 Exactly.
 We’ve all heard this one, probably over and over (and over).
 It has the fun Irish jig breakdown behind guitar strings.
 “Break The Rules” is a fitting rebellious track that properly introduced her to the masses – she released the song as the album’s second single.